StuartsHome/go_App/README.md

 // The go mod tidy command adds missing module requirements for imported packages
 // and removes requirements on modules that aren't used anymore.

+### :wrench: To Do
+- Docker app for REST server
+- Database (MySQL)
+- Testing (Testify, Mock)
+    - Mock and stub REST server and http calls